Stocks rise as Wall Street's wild omicron ride keeps jolting

 A separate report from payroll processor ADP said that non-government employers hired more people in November than economists expected.
 That could raise expectations for Friday’s more comprehensive jobs report from the U.S. government, though the ADP report doesn’t have a perfect track record predicting it.

-That helped power energy stocks to a 3.2% gain, the biggest among the 11 sectors that make up the S&P 500.
-Exxon Mobil climbed 3.4%, and Marathon Petroleum spurted 4.7% higher.
+That helped power energy stocks to a 2.2% gain.
+Exxon Mobil climbed 2.5%, and Marathon Petroleum spurted 3.9% higher.

-Vertex Pharmaceuticals rallied 8.2% for the biggest individual gain in the S&P 500 after it reported encouraging data from a study of its investigational treatment for kidney disease.
-It led a widespread rally where more than 90% of stocks in the S&P 500 climbed.
+Vertex Pharmaceuticals rallied 7.8% for the biggest individual gain in the S&P 500 after it reported encouraging data from a study of its investigational treatment for kidney disease.
+It led a widespread rally where nearly 90% of stocks in the S&P 500 climbed.

 Stocks also rose across Europe and Asia amid the continuing uncertainty about how powerful omicron’s punch will be.